 6 Tips for Arranging with Winter Foliage

-- Do double duty.
 Trim evergreens in your garden to tidy shrubs and bring them inside to make arrangements.
 They will last a lot longer than an arrangement that is mainly flowers—up to two weeks or even longer.

-- Herbs aren’t just for cooking.
-Depending on where you live, many over-winter beautifully and can add an unexpected element to indoor arrangements.
+Depending on where you live, many herbs over-winter beautifully and can add an unexpected element to indoor arrangements.
 Variegated hypericum (St. John’s Wort) is a favorite.
-Try sprigs of rosemary or flat leaf parsley for smaller designs.
+Try sprigs of rosemary or flat-leaf parsley for smaller designs.

-- Be creative.
-You might not have flowers blooming, but rose hips, dried okra pods, branches of arborvitae with its tiny pinecones attached, and other unusual ornamentals add visual interest and variety.
+You might not have flowers blooming, but rose hips, dried okra pods, branches of arborvitae with their tiny pinecones attached, and other unusual ornamentals add visual interest and variety.

-- Simple is sophisticated.
 Try a cluster of cut foliage of the same variety in a special container.
 Let the variegated leaves or unusual texture of your choice create instant impact.
-Arum Italicum is a three-season winner with arrow-shaped leaves that look great in the winter and offers showy red fruit in the summer.
+Arum Italicum is a three-season winner with arrow-shaped leaves.

 By Karen Cauthen Ellsworth, Director of Historic Garden Week in Virginia | Photography courtesy of the Garden Club of Virginia